InformaticsMatters/squonk2-python-client/README.rst

 It contains a boolean ``success`` field and a dictionary ``msg`` field.
-The ``msg`` typically contains the underlying REST API response content (rendered as a dictionary), or an error message on failure.
+The ``msg`` typically contains the underlying REST API response content (rendered as a Python dictionary), or an error message if the call failed.

 Installation (Python)
 =====================